-Issue lties levie ts and ad (+ HMRC Guidance ATT/CIOT Guidance (or Introductory comments) Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP where issued (Note 1) 24 Finance Act 2007) the taxpayer can prove that it was not careless (ie this provision is reversing the burden of proof).
+Issue Ities levie Penalties levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) where Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) issued 24 Finance Act 2007) the taxpayer can prove that it was not careless (ie this provision is reversing the burden of proof).
 Secondly, when considering whether reasonable care has been taken no account can be taken of any evidence of reliance on advice referred to as 'disqualified advice'.
-7. Corporate criminal offence of failure to prevent the criminal facilitation of tax evasion Criminal Finances Act 2017 Part 3 Yes No Yes No Government Guidance -1 September 2017 (updated 18 May 2018) CIOT/ATT overview for members can be found here .
-An article on the corporate criminal offence provided to us by HMRC during September 2020 can be found here .
+9. Corporate criminal offence of failure to prevent the criminal facilitation of tax evasion Criminal Finances Act 2017 Part 3 Yes No Yes No Government Guidance -1 September 2017 (updated 18 May 2018) CIOT/ATT overview for members can be found here.
+An article on the corporate criminal offence provided to us by HMRC during September 2020 can be found here.
 Penalties for this offence include: Unlimited financial penalties Ancillary orders such as confiscation orders or serious crime prevention orders.
-30 September 2017 Criminal convictions should be reported to the CIOT and ATT and
+Criminal convictions should be 30 September 2017 Criminal convictions should be reported to the CIOT and ATT and

-Issue Penalties levied on agents and advisers levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) potential disciplinary action may result.
-8. Offences relating to offshore income, assets and activities (Strict liability criminal offence for offshore tax evasion) Section 166 Finance Act 2016 (inserting ss106B - 106H into TMA 1970) No No No Yes The offence applies if a taxpayer fails to notify HMRC of his or her chargeability to tax, fails to file a return or files an incorrect return in relation to offshore income, assets or activities (regulations specify it applies only where a non-Common Reporting Standard jurisdiction is involved and the unpaid tax is more than £25,000 per tax year).
+Issue alties levients and ad Penalties levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) where Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) issued potential disciplinary action may result.
+10. Offences relating to offshore income, assets and activities (Strict liability criminal offence for offshore tax evasion) Section 166 Finance Act 2016 (inserting ss106B - 106H into TMA 1970) No No No Yes The offence applies if a taxpayer fails to notify HMRC of his or her chargeability to tax, fails to file a return or files an incorrect return in relation to offshore income, assets or activities (regulations specify it applies only where a non-Common Reporting Standard jurisdiction is involved and the unpaid tax is more than £25,000 per tax year).
 It is not necessary for the prosecution to prove 'mens rea' (it is a strict liability offence) but the taxpayer can put forward a 'reasonable excuse' defence.
 A person guilty of this offence is liable on summary conviction (a) in England and Wales, to a fine or to imprisonment for a term not exceeding 51 weeks or to both, and (b) in Scotland or Northern Ireland, to a fine not exceeding level 5 on the standard scale or to imprisonment for a term not exceeding 6 months or to both.
-7 October 2017 (by regulation - see here for further details) 9.
-Asset based penalties for offshore inaccuracies and failures No No No Yes Taxpayers who have been charged a penalty for deliberate offshore inaccuracies and failures where the potential lost revenue (PLR) in relation to a tax year The penalty is the lower of; a) 10% of the value of the asset, and b) offshore PLR x 10.
+7 October 2017 (by regulation - see here for further details) 11.
+Asset based penalties for offshore inaccuracies and failures No No No Yes Taxpayers who have been charged a penalty for deliberate offshore inaccuracies and failures where the potential lost revenue (PLR) in relation to a tax year exceeds £25,000, may also be The penalty is the lower of; a) 10% of the value of the asset, and b) offshore PLR x 10.
 It is subject to mitigation.
 1 April 2017 (by regulations - see here for further details)